aramboyajyan/d8level1/README.md

-# drupal8-profile
+# Drupal 8 Custom Installation Profile

-Custom installation profile for Drupal 8
+Custom installation profile for Drupal 8.
+This is a placeholder README file which will be updated later.